Prediction-based Inference in Electronic Health Record (EHR)-linked Biobanks with Clinically Informative Outcomes: Simulation Results

 \begin{theorem} In the data setting of Theorem~\ref{thrm:linear_regression_cca}, the estimator-level PB inference estimator $\widehat{\vbeta}_{\text{PB}}$ in the form of Equation~(\ref{eq:estimator_level}) are consistent and asymptotically normal with mean $\vbeta^\ast$ when the sufficient conditions of $\widehat{\vbeta}_{\text{CC}}$, and $\widehat{Y}_i$ can be decomposed into $\widehat{Y}_i = \vG_i\tilde{\vbeta} + \tau_{i,\text{ML}}$, where $\tau_{i,\text{ML}}$ is independent of $R_i$. \end{theorem}

 Theorem~\ref{theorem:linear_regression_pb} shows that PB methods require an additional condition beyond what CCA needs: the ML imputation error $\tau_{i,\text{ML}}$ must be independent of the missingness indicator $R_i$.
 This condition ensures that the auxiliary term $\widehat{\vgamma}_1 - \widehat{\vgamma}_2$ in Equation~(\ref{eq:estimator_level}) converges to zero.
-When $\tau_{i,\text{ML}}$ depends on $R_i$, e.g., because the ML model uses features that are correlated with the observation process, the labeled-subset and unlabeled-subset regressions on $\widehat{Y}_i$ converge to different limits, introducing bias.
-This explains why PB methods can exhibit inflated type I error under MNAR even when CCA remains valid: the synthetic surrogate $\widehat{Y}_i = Y_i + 2\sin(X_{i1}^2 + X_{i2}^3 + Z_{i1}^2 + Z_{i2}^2)$ used in our main simulations has an imputation error that depends on covariates entering the observation model, violating the independence condition.
-Supplementary Figures~\ref{fig:linear_regression_simulation_varying_quality_type_i_error} and~\ref{fig:linear_regression_simulation_binary_z_varying_quality_type_i_error} confirm that alternative surrogate designs satisfying the independence condition restore valid type I error for PB methods.
+When $\tau_{i,\text{ML}}$ depends on $R_i$, the labeled- and unlabeled-subset regressions on $\widehat{Y}_i$ converge to different limits, inducing bias.
+This explains why PB methods can exhibit inflated type I error under MNAR even when CCA remains valid: the synthetic surrogate $\widehat{Y}_i = Y_i + 2\sin(X_{i1}^2 + X_{i2}^3 + Z_{i1}^2 + Z_{i2}^2)$ used in our main simulations has an imputation error that depends on covariates entering the observation model, thereby violating the required independence condition.
+Supplementary Figures~\ref{fig:linear_regression_simulation_varying_quality_type_i_error} and~\ref{fig:linear_regression_simulation_binary_z_varying_quality_type_i_error} confirm that alternative surrogate designs satisfying the independence condition restore valid type I error for the PB methods.

-In practice, the independence condition $\tau_{i,\text{ML}} \perp R_i$ is difficult to verify, since the missingness mechanism is typically unknown.
-This asymmetry, that CCA requires conditions only on the analysis model and the observation model whereas PB methods additionally require a condition on the ML imputation model, has direct practical implications: CCA may be the safer choice for valid type I error control in MNAR settings, whereas PB methods offer improved estimation efficiency and greater statistical power in hypothesis testing primarily when MCAR or MAR holds.
+In practice, the independence condition $\tau_{i,\text{ML}} \perp R_i$ is difficult to assess because the missingness mechanism is typically unknown.
+However, relative to CCA, PB methods rely on a stronger set of conditions: CCA requires conditions only on the analysis and outcome observation models, whereas PB methods also require a condition on the ML imputation model.
+As such, when valid type I error control is the primary concern, CCA may be the more reliable choice; PB methods are more attractive under MCAR or MAR, where they can provide greater estimation efficiency and greater statistical power.